kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

   version: v1.1.1
 ```

-The 'lidar' top-level tag contains ESP32 GPIO assignments for the Lidar port.
+The `lidar` top-level tag contains ESP32 GPIO assignments for the Lidar port.
 You can ignore this section if you don't use a Lidar.
 If your Lidar does not have some of the pins listed below, you can leave those assignments unchanged (they will be ignored) or commend those lines out.
 ```
 lidar:
   gpio: